flu-crew/smot/README.md

  * `--factor-by-capture` uses a regular expression capture group to set the factor
  * `--factor-by-field` uses the index of a delimited field in the taxon label
- * `--factor-by-table` uses an two-column, TAB-delimited table that maps taxon name to factor
+ * `--factor-by-table` uses a two-column, TAB-delimited table that maps taxon name to factor

 The `smot factor` subcommand can list the extracted factors in a table: